First U.S. coronavirus death may have come weeks earlier than originally believed

 A fatality reported by officials in Washington state Feb.
 29 was initially thought to be the earliest U.S. death from the novel coronavirus.

-News of the earlier deaths comes as the total number of U.S. fatalities from the coronavirus surpasses 44,000, among more than 800,000 confirmed cases.
+News of the earlier deaths comes as the total number of U.S. fatalities from the coronavirus surpassed 44,000, among more than 800,000 confirmed cases.
 California now has over 35,000 cases with 1,288 deaths.

-Santa Clara County officials reported that the first deaths there in February, in addition to another one on March 9, were not initially attributed to the coronavirus as the individuals died at home at a time when only very limited testing was available through the Centers for Disease Control and Prevention.
+Santa Clara County officials said that the two deaths in February, and one on March 9, were not initially attributed to the coronavirus as the people died at home at a time when only very limited testing was available through the Centers for Disease Control and Prevention.

 "Testing criteria set by the CDC at the time restricted testing to only individuals with a known travel history and who sought medical care for specific symptoms," the county examiner-coroner's statement said.